Graduate Teaching Associate Program

 All complete applications for the COMM GTA Program will be evaluated on a competitive basis.
 Decisions are typically announced in April.

 AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION/TITLE IX EMPLOYER

-San José State University, as a standing policy does not discriminate against individuals because of their race, color, religion, age, sex, national origin, handicap, or status as Disabled Veteran or Vietnam Era Veterans.
+San José State University as a standing policy does not discriminate against individuals because of their race, color, religion, age, sex, national origin, handicap, or status as Disabled Veteran or Vietnam Era Veterans.
 This policy applies to all University programs and facilities including, but not limited to, admissions, educational programs and employment.
-Such discrimination is prohibited by Title VI and VII of the Civil Rights Acts.
-Title IX of the Education Amendments, Secs.
+Such discrimination is prohibited by Title VI and VII of the Civil Rights Acts, Title IX of the Education Amendments, Secs.
 503 and 504 of the Vocational Rehabilitation Act of 1973, Age Discrimination Acts of 1974 and 1975, Vietnam Era Veteran's Readjustment Assistance Act of 1974, and other Federal and State statutes and regulations.
-Inquiries regarding the application of these laws and regulations to the University may be directed to the University's Affirmative Action Coordinator.
+Inquiries regarding the application of these laws and regulations to the University may be directed to the University's Office for Equal Opportunity.